 Normal Hair Shampoo

-Normal hair shampoos use sulfates alongside other surfactants to clean the hair.
+Ordinary hair shampoos use sulfates alongside other surfactants to clean the hair.
 They are kind on hair, creating a protective layer that acts as a conditioner.
 In turn, this shampoo promotes the secretion of more sebum, hence healthy hair growth.
-Normal hair shampoos are excellent for use once or twice a week.
+Regular hair shampoos are excellent for use once or twice a week.

 Dry, Damaged Hair Shampoo